caesarpatac14/My_Heart-s_At_Home/README.md

 As for now, this platform game is not yet finished.
 The uploaded codes only contain level 1 without the boss fight.
 In this level, Caesar needs to face a single type of enemy.
 He (Caesar) has four maximum number of life and five maximum number of health.

+P.S
 The sprites, backgrounds, and tileset used in the program are all creator original.
-Although the music used is a copyright from the internet.

 Controls :